isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

     ![](assets/material-text-field-form-rendetion.png)

-    Similalrly you can create custom components for message ("fieldType": "multiline-input") and rate the service ("fieldType":"number-input") fields.
+    Similarly you can create custom components for message ("fieldType": "multiline-input") and rate the service ("fieldType":"number-input") fields.
 You can clone the  following Git repository for custom components of message and rate the service fields:

     [https://github.com/singhkh/react-starter-kit-aem-headless-forms](https://github.com/singhkh/react-starter-kit-aem-headless-forms)

 ## Next step

-You have sucessfully rendered the Headless Adaptive Form with custom components that use Google Material UI.
-Have you tried submitting the form by clicking on the Submit Button (Mapped with corresponding Google Material UI component)?
+You have successfully rendered the Headless Adaptive Form with custom components that use Google Material UI.
+Have you tried submitting the form by clicking the Submit Button (Mapped with corresponding Google Material UI component)?
 If not, go ahead and give it a try.

-Is the the form submitting the data to any data source?
+Is the form submitting the data to any data source?
 No?
 Don't worry.
 This is because your form is not configured to communicate with runtime library.

 How can you configure your form to communicate with it?
 We've got an article coming soon that will explain everything in detail.
 Stay tuned!